khinthidasan/PNP-sensors-working-with-arduino/README.md

 PNP sensor is 24Voltages supply and Arduino works properly between 7 to 12Voltages.

 To overcome :
-Voltage Divider with Two resistors (R1 10kiloOhm , R2 7kiloOhm) , reduce sensor output 24V into arduino compatible voltage
+Voltage Divider with Two resistors (R1 10kiloOhm , R2 7kiloOhm) is made to reduce sensor output 24V into arduino compatable voltage

 Sensor Type : PNP